Pre-Ballet Program

 - Advanced Silks: Students must demonstrate consistent skill with aerial invert, aerial foot keys, dead hang (45 seconds), and inconsistent skill with hip key.

-Students will be grouped by age and skill level, and will develop flexibility and strength so that they are ready for tumbling movements.
+Students will develop flexibility and strength so that they are ready for tumbling movements.
 Emphasis will be placed on development of basic tumbling skills.
 Small floor beams or trampolines may be used to develop balance/strength, but typically no other gymnastics equipment will be used in this class.
 Tumbling skills such as forward and backward rolls, handstands, bridges, cartwheels, and backbends are the main goal of this class.

 Competition Teams